deadmau915/API/README.md

 ## Course Contents

-1. Class 2: what It's and API
+1. Class 2: What It's and API
     * RESTful API definition

 2. Class 3, 4: Setting the project structure